-A. General: World War II in the Pacific was the most intense maritime conflict ever fought.
+World War II in the Pacific was the most intense maritime conflict ever fought.
 By the end of the conflict, it featured the main types of naval platforms upon which the U.S. Navy still relies: aircraft carriers, surface combatants to protect them, and submarines.
 Aviation also emerged as an integral instrument of war in the maritime domain.
 Near the end of the war, moreover, Japanese leaders resorted to kamikaze tactics, which foreshadowed naval warfare in the age of precision strike.
-The U.S.'s application of naval power against Japan continues to shape U.S. force structure today, but are the "lessons" of the Pacific War-the centrality of naval aviation, the practicality of unrestricted blockade, and the efficacy of atomic weapons-still applicable?
+The U.S.'s application of naval power against Japan continues to shape U.S. force structure today, but are the "lessons" of the Pacific War-the centrality of naval aviation, the effectiveness of unrestricted blockade, and the decisive role of atomic weapons-still applicable to the current operational environment?

-The Pacific War presents a rich diet for exploring another theme of the Strategy and War Course: the strategic effects of operations.
+The Pacific War presents a rich source for exploring another theme of the Strategy and War Course: the strategic effects of operations.
 Despite the bitter inter-service rivalry between the Japanese Army and Navy, from December 1941 into the spring of 1942, Japan's military forces executed a brilliant series of joint operations across Southeast Asia and the Southwest Pacific.
-Does that campaign offer hints about the effective integration of land and naval forces?
+Students can study that campaign for insights into the effective integration of land and naval forces.

 Japan's successes allowed it to acquire territory rich in strategic resources.
-It seized the initiative through surprise, but did the strategic drawbacks outweigh the operational benefits?
+It seized the initiative through surprise, but operational successes came with strategic costs.
 Could Japan defend the new empire it had won?
 More importantly, Japan added formidable great powers to the ranks of its enemies, even as it remained bogged down fighting Nationalist China.
-Japan had gone to war repeatedly since the 1890s to secure its dominance of Northeast Asia, but like Germany, every effort it took to overcome strategic challenges through escalation only tightened the noose around its neck.
+Japan had gone to war repeatedly since the 1890s to secure its dominance of Northeast Asia, but like Germany, every effort it took to overcome strategic challenges through escalation only made its strategic environment more threatening.
 When Japan's rulers attacked the United States in December 1941, they went to war without any clear conception of how to achieve victory.

-Students might consider the risks of seeking operational excellence without a viable strategy linking military plans to political outcomes.
+Students might consider the risks of relying on tactical and operational excellence without a viable strategy linking military plans to political outcomes.

-While three quarters of the Japanese Army was deployed in Northeast Asia fighting in China or deterring the Soviet Union, the Japanese Navy bore the brunt of the war against the United States in the Pacific.
-The pivotal battles occurred at Midway and in the Solomon Islands in 1942-3-the latter is particularly useful for studying the prerequisites for a Corbettian peripheral operation.
-Ultimately, U.S. successes enabled the United States to regain the initiative in the Pacific while simultaneously pursuing victory in Europe.
+While three quarters of the Japanese Army were deployed in Northeast Asia fighting in China or deterring the Soviet Union, the Japanese Navy bore the brunt of the war against the United States in the Pacific.
+The pivotal battles occurred at Midway and in the Solomon Islands in 1942-1943.
+The former shows how important technology and intelligence can be to the outcome of an operation, while the latter is particularly useful for studying the prerequisites for a Corbettian peripheral operation.
+Ultimately, these successes enabled the United States to regain the initiative in the Pacific while simultaneously pursuing victory in Europe, managing the difficult tradeoffs involved in globally integrated operations.
 As the war progressed, the United States executed a combination of sequential and cumulative strategies.
-The latter degraded Japan's warmaking potential by targeting industry and critical sea lines of communication.
+Cumulative strategies degraded Japan's war-making potential by targeting industry and critical sea lines of communication.
 Sequential strategies, meanwhile, centered on American offensives in Southeast Asia and across the Pacific.
 Students should ask whether this was an efficient application of U.S. resources, and whether U.S. inter-service rivalry (like that of Japan) hindered effective prosecution of the war.